 “... what employees need is a more personal sense of purpose.
 When employees believe that their work is personally relevant, there is a 26% increase in the likelihood of the organization to sustain workforce health.
 Employees also need to feel connected to one another… Highly cohesive teams have a 37% higher likelihood of sustaining workforce health.”
 (Gartner, 2021)

-The new way of developing people and culture is based on the work and research of two of my former teams at ion Learning and Imperative, who have led the way in measuring the impact of scalable culture change.
+Two studies based on the work and research of my former teams at ion Learning and Imperative, illuminate the foundations of scalable culture change.

 ion Learning Study Summary (Peele, Asbaty, 2020)